-- (a) The person shall calculate the annual CH4 and N2O emissions from fuel combustion and flaring as follows:Calculate CH4 and N2O emissions from fuel combustion using the GGQM in section 2.B of the GGQR. - (b) Calculate CH4 and N2O emissions from fuel combustion flares using the GGQM in section 2.C.2 of the GGQR. - (c) The person may elect to use engineering estimates to calculate the annual CH4 and N2O emissions for fuels that are not listed in the tables in Section 2.B of the GGQR. - (d) Where a quantity of natural gas is delivered by a natural gas distributor to a person's facility and the following criteria apply: - (1) The natural gas is recorded by the natural gas meter for the facility; and - (2) Some or all of the natural gas that is recorded by the natural gas meter for the facility is used by another facility.

-The person is required to include the quantity of natural gas used by the other facility in the calculating of emission in ON.24(a) through (c).

-- (e) The person that is required to quantify and, where applicable, report GHG emissions from the other facility mentioned in paragraph (d) shall not include the quantity of natural gas received from the facility mentioned in calculating the emission in ON.24(a) through (c). - (f) If a person referenced in paragraph (e) is quantifying emissions using CEMs, the person shall subtract emissions from the use of the fuel provided to them from the emissions calculated using CEMs.
+- (a) The person shall calculate the annual CH4 and N2O emissions from fuel combustion as follows:Calculate CH4 and N2O emissions from fuel combustion using the GGQM in section 2.B of the GGQR.
+If the OBPSR applies to the covered facility, any references in the GGQR to methods under the OBPSR are considered to be part of the sections of the GGQR referenced in this section. - (b) Calculate CH4 and N2O emissions from flaring using the GGQM in section 2.C.2 of the GGQR.
+If the OBPSR applies to the covered facility, any references in the GGQR to methods under the OBPSR are considered to be part of the sections of the GGQR referenced in this section. - (c) The person may elect to use engineering estimates to calculate the annual CH4 and N2O emissions for fuels that are not listed in the tables in Section 2.B of the GGQR. - (d) Where a quantity of natural gas is delivered by a natural gas distributor to a person's facility and the following criteria apply: - (1) The natural gas is recorded by the natural gas meter for the facility; and - (2) Some or all of the natural gas that is recorded by the natural gas meter for the facility is used by another facility. - The person is required to include the quantity of natural gas used by the other facility in the calculating of emission in ON.24(a) through (c). - (e) The person that is required to quantify and, where applicable, report GHG emissions from the other facility mentioned in paragraph (d) shall not include the quantity of natural gas received from the facility mentioned in calculating the emission in ON.24(a) through (c). - (f) If a person referenced in paragraph (e) is quantifying emissions using CEMs, the person shall subtract emissions from the use of the fuel provided to them from the emissions calculated using CEMs.
 The emissions from the subtracted fuel shall be calculated using ON.24(a) through (c).

-Fuel Sampling Frequency Requirements:
+ON.25 Sampling, Analysis, and Measurement Requirements Fuel Sampling Frequency Requirements: